 Children with special rights

-Green Beginnings has developed a strong relationship with the team at Inclusion support Agency (now KU Children’s Services) to support the inclusion of all children and children who have been diagnosed with an additional need/s.
+Green Beginnings has developed a strong relationship with the team at Inclusion Support Queensland who aim to help us support the inclusion of all children and children who have been diagnosed with an additional need/s.

-Our team work together with KU and parents of the child/ren to identify barriers and develop strategies that will work in our environment to support the inclusion of all children.
+Our team work together with Inclusion Support Professionals, parents and children to identify barriers and develop strategies that will work in our environment to support the inclusion of all children.
 Additional educators are employed to support the groups in which children are enrolled.
 Our educators are supported to assist the little people who need extra help by attending professional development to further enhance their understanding of specific additional needs in children.

 We also have constant contact with, and have built a very trusting and professional relationship local Speech Therapists and the Children’s Therapy Centre who work with children who attend our service.
 We have been active in seeking their assistance and professional expertise to help build networks that support continuity and a better understanding of individual children.

 Families of children with special circumstances know their child best, and are also invited to attend our staff meetings to explain a little bit more about what helps them at home in regards to supporting their child and how we can best show consistency across both environments.